lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
 This allows for assymmetric processing.

 * DTag: Datagram Tag.
-This SCHC F/R header field is set to the same value for all SCHC Fragments carrying the same IPv6 datagram.
+This SCHC F/R header field is set to the same value for all SCHC Fragments carrying the same SCHC Packet.

 * Dw: Downlink direction for compression/decompression in both sides, from SCHC C/D in the network to SCHC C/D in the Dev.